prometheus-operator/prometheus-operator/README.md

   on familiar Kubernetes label queries; no need to learn a Prometheus specific configuration language.

 For an introduction to the Prometheus Operator, see the [getting started](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) guide.

+## Project Status

+The operator in itself is considered to be production ready.
+Please refer to the CRDs versions for the status of each CRD:

+* `monitoring.coreos.com/v1`: **stable** CRDs and API, changes are made in a backward-compatible way.
+* `monitoring.coreos.com/v1beta1`: **unstable** CRDs and API, changes can happen but the team is focused on avoiding them.
+We encourage usage in production for users that accept the risk of breaking changes.
+* `monitoring.coreos.com/v1alpha1`: **unstable** CRDs and API, changes can happen frequently, and we suggest avoiding its usage on mission-critical environments.

 ## Prometheus Operator vs. kube-prometheus vs. community helm chart